Dr Sonia Vilches-Montero

 - Phone: (02) 4921 8985

-Sonia is a Senior Lecturer in Marketing at Newcastle Business School.
+Sonia is a Senior Lecturer in Marketing and Program Convenor of the Bachelor in Business Program at the Newcastle Business School.
 She teaches Marketing Management and Planning, Brand Development and Marketing, Marketing Research in Practice and Consumer Behaviour at the postgraduate level.
 She also supervises Honours, DBA and PhD students within the Faculty of Business and Law.

 Sonia’s research interests focus on consumer behaviour and retailing.
 Her research assists marketers in enhancing the impact of their branding and retailing strategies.
 She has published her most recent research in the European Journal of Marketing, Marketing Letters, Journal of Retailing and Consumer Services and the International Journal of Retail and Distribution Management.
 Sonia regularly presents her work at recognised international conferences such as the Association for Consumer Research (ACR), Australian and New Zealand Marketing Academy (ANZMAC), International Conference on Internet Marketing and Advertising International (ICIMA), Conference on Business, Marketing and Tourism (ICBMT) and the Latin-American and European Council of Business Schools (CLADEA).
 She has received several Best Paper Awards in Consumer Behaviour tracks.